Skip to main content

 Author

-Tess Thomas is the editor of Assembly, a digital publication and newsletter from Malala Fund.
+Tess Thomas is a former employee of Malala Fund.

 Out now: Malala’s new book, “We Are Displaced”